MinicraftPlus/minicraft-plus-revived/README.md

 That's all I can remember right now; you can find a more comprehensive list in [this minecraft forum post](http://www.minecraftforum.net/forums/off-topic/general-gaming/452036-v1-6-minicraft-plus).
 Be aware however, that it's old; it's from many years ago before the project was abandoned.

-#### Current Bugs / Needed Fixes:

-* Sound effect don't always play when they should.

-* Clean up and simplify the code in various java files to make them both easier to follow and easier to develop.

-### Long-term Goals:
+### Current Goals

+Things I plan on implementing, _hopefully_ sooner rather than later... ;)

+* Finish reformatting the code in general; it still needs some more work to get it up to standards.
   * Add commenting work done in [this repository](https://github.com/shylor/miniventure) to applicable code.
-  * Has now been done for many files; but there are still more to go...
+This has now been done for many files; but there are still more to go...
-* Also, just reformat code in general; still needs more work
-* Add back:
-  * Spawners
-  * Colored Clothes
-  * Experience (from 1.4)

-* Tool and armor durability
-  * Make armor cut a percent of damage, rather than act as extra hearts

-* Chest item transfer
-  * I personally can't stand how with chests, you always have to transfer all of a particular item, and you can't choose how much.
-I plan to change that.
+* Modify the health system; likely by redoing armor, and perhaps the hunger too, so you still regenerate some health when you're at 9/10 hunger and such

+* Make it so cloud tile can be placed in the sky level, on empty air tiles.
+Otherwise, they're useful for nothing...

-#### Ideas for future additions:
+### Ideas for future additions

-* Auto-update system
+Things I will probably add later, rather than sooner.

+* Auto-update system -- though, I might move this up, if this actually becomes something many people use.
+* Add back Experience bar, from version 1.4
+* Make the game window resizeable; maybe even full-screen..?

+#### Far, far away...

+These are simply **ideas**, and have no guarantee of being implemented any time soon, or even at all.
+Could be becuase they're complicated, or could be because I just haven't bothered considering them yet. :P
+If their implementation becomes more likely, they will be moved to a different section.

 * Multiplayer Servers
   * Custom usernames
 * Custom Skins